Azure/azure-sdk-for-java/sdk/schemaregistry/azure-data-schemaregistry-jsonschema/README.md

 <dependency>
   <groupId>com.azure</groupId>
   <artifactId>azure-data-schemaregistry-jsonschema</artifactId>
-  <version>1.1.4</version>
+  <version>1.0.0-beta.1</version>
 </dependency>
 ```
 [//]: # ({x-version-update-end})

-### Create `SchemaRegistryApacheAvroSerializer` instance
+### Create `SchemaRegistryJsonSchemaSerializer` instance

-The `SchemaRegistryApacheAvroSerializer` instance is the main class that provides APIs for serializing and
+The `SchemaRegistryJsonSchemaSerializer` instance is the main class that provides APIs for serializing and
-deserializing avro data format.
-The avro schema is stored and retrieved from the Schema Registry service
+deserializing JSON schema format.
+The JSON schema is stored and retrieved from the Schema Registry service
 through the `SchemaRegistryAsyncClient`.
 So, before we create the serializer, we should create the client.

 #### Create `SchemaRegistryAsyncClient` with Azure Active Directory Credential